 2.4.
 Accountability, duty, and authority

-What I would like to do is give you a rough idea of how on natural law theory we can move from this natural goodness to thinks like moral accountability, duties, and authority.
+While we can’t go through all the details here, what I would like to do is give you a rough idea of how on natural law theory we can move from this natural goodness to thinks like moral accountability, duties, and authority.

 Accountability, it seems to me, is ambiguous between two things, which we’ll take in turn: responsibility and punishment.
 We noted earlier that moral virtues are a special case of virtues in general, and I think something similar happens when you consider moral responsibility and responsibility in general.
 In general, being responsible for an action means that that action was up to you.
 And people typically that one’s responsibility is in some way proportional to one’s knowledge, or at least one’s capacity for knowledge.
 The idea here is that an action is up to you only to the extent that you understand what you’re doing.
 So we generally hold adults more responsible for their actions than children, who we hold more responsible for their actions than our pets, who we hold more responsible for their actions than this or that rock.